Resistance-Lab/resistancelab_site/about-us/constitution.md

 1. To create a space for the communities most affected by state violence to work with researchers and technologists.
 1. To work together to resist the increasingly data-driven architecture of state oppression.
+1. To research and disseminate information on state violence in creative partnership with our partner organisations.
 1. To pursue a world free of state violence.

 ## Powers